Joah Bates: Life

 He was a commissioner of the Sixpenny Office, 1772–6, and of Greenwich Hospital from 1775 till his death.
 In March 1776 he obtained the more lucrative post of commissioner of the Victualling Office through the same interest, and in the same year became conductor to the Concerts of Ancient Music, which had just been started.
 By this time he had written a 'Treatise on Harmony,’ which was translated into German.
 On 21 December 1780 he married his pupil, Sarah Harrop.

 In 1783, in conjunction with Lord Fitzwilliam and Sir Watkin Williams-Wynn, he set on foot the Handel Commemoration, which took place in Westminster Abbey in May and June 1784.
 At these performances he held the post of conductor.
 In 1785 the king appointed him a commissioner of the customs, and about the same time his name appears as vice-president of Westminster Hospital.
 He subsequently invested all his own and his wife's fortune in the unfortunate project of the Albion Mills, and when these were burnt in 1791, he was nearly ruined.
 The vexation and trouble resulting from this mischance brought on (says Burney) a complaint in his chest which finally proved fatal.
 In 1793 he resigned the conductorship of the Ancient Concerts, and on 8 June 1799 he died.
-A portrait of Joah Bates and his wife, by F. Coates, R.A., is in the possession of H. Littleton, Esq.